PILRAP - Frequently Asked Questions

 No. Your employer is American University, which is not a qualifying employer for the DC Bar LRAP Program.

-You will need to provide WCL with your spouse’s income information and tax return.
-WCL needs this information to calculate your annual salary because, for PILRAP purposes, your salary will be considered to be the greater of the following two values: your salary, or half of the total family salary.
+You will need to provide AUWCL with your spouse’s income information and tax return.
+AUWCL needs this information to calculate your annual salary because, for PILRAP purposes, your salary will be considered to be the greater of the following two values: your salary, or half of the total family salary.
 This is true regardless of whether you and your spouse file your taxes separately.
 The Financial Aid Office will realize that you filed separately based on the tax returns submitted.

 May I redact my social security number from the documents that I submit with my PILRAP application?